meadsteve/meadsteve.github.io/_posts/2020-02-04-dependency-injection-python.markdown

     assert homepage({}, FakeGreeter()).body == expected_response.body
 ```

-Next up I decide I want to make the message generator a little more
+Next up let's make the message generator a little more
 complicated and make the messages configurable (I won't discuss testing this here).

 ```python